 It is not clear whether the church has been dedicated to this saint from the start.
 There is a possibility that it was initially dedicated to Saint Sebastian and that Saint George was only added when his relics were transferred to the church during the pontificate of Pope Zacharias (741-752).
 Saint George is by all means an ‘Eastern’ saint: he grew up and died there, the slaying of the dragon is set in Berytus (modern-day Beirut), his name is Greek (Georgios) and his cult has always been immensely popular in Eastern Orthodox countries.
 Yet since this part of Rome had a large Greek community in the eighth century, Rome was part of the Eastern Roman Empire back then and the popes were loyal subjects of the emperor in Constantinople and his representative in Ravenna, it is not altogether illogical to find an early medieval church dedicated to Saint George in the West.

 The ‘Velabro’ part refers to the Velabrum.
 The origins of the name are obscure, but the Velabrum was a swamp between the Aventine to the south and the Palatine and Capitol to the north (see Rome: Santa Maria in Cosmedin for a map).
 The church is near Rome’s ancient vegetable market (Forum Holitorium) and cattle market (Forum Boarium).
 In fact, the Arcus Argentariorum – Arco degli Argentari in Italian – which is partly incorporated into the western wall of the San Giorgio, was probably an ornate gate giving access to the latter forum.
 The gate is much older than the church.
 It was constructed in 204 by money-lenders in honour of the emperor Septimius Severus and his family.
 The interior decorations of the gate showed the emperor, his wife Julia Domna, his sons Caracalla and Geta and perhaps Caracalla’s wife Fulvia Plautilla and his father-in-law Plautianus as well.
 Caracalla had the images of Geta (and those of his wife and his father-in-law if they were depicted too) removed after murdering his brother in 211.
-The arch can be seen to the left of the church in the image above.
+The arch can be seen to the left of the church (see the image above and on the right).

 A slightly curious feature of the church is that its walls are not straight.
 It actually has the shape of a trapezium (Google Earth may be helpful).
 The campanile was added to the church in the twelfth or thirteenth century.
 The interior of the church is very sober.
 Its present appearance is the result of a renovation carried out between 1923 and 1926.
 The idea was to give the church a medieval look again.
 This involved removing monuments, chapels and whatever decorations were left in the church.
 The formidable Churches of Rome Wiki correctly argues that: